 The list of numbers is outside the control of this team, project, application, and ecosystem.

 The creation of a number is not directly related to the use of the number.
+So numbers created aren’t always used or used in a time frame close to creation.

 The time between creation and use can be many days.
 It is possible that in that time, the number is used by a party that is not part of our team, project, and application and this would cause issues.